 Stocks and shares

-Most shares are held electronically, in which case, the share dealing business usually acts as the nominee.
-This means that the shares are recorded on the register in the share dealing company’s name.
-We still see some complaints involving share certificates however.
+We still see some complaints involving share certificates but most shares are held electronically.
+That usually means the share-dealing business acts as the nominee and the shares are recorded on the register in the share-dealing company’s name.
+We handle complaints about:

 - transfers between firms